rant95/rant95.github.io/index.md

 My profile Gitlab: [https://gitlab.com/docgero3](https://gitlab.com/docgero3) I have also another personal [Website](http://zarius.free.fr//) in PHP.

-# About me

-👋🏽 Hi, I'm Lova  and I'm data Scientist in Business Intelligence at International Carriers

 🎓 Graduate from CNAM in Network and Telecommunication Master's Degree and I hold a [certificate of specialization in Big data analysis](https://formation.cnam.fr/rechercher-par-discipline/certificat-de-specialisation-analyste-de-donnees-massives-669531.kjsp) and I have recently got a [certificate of specialization in AI](https://formation.cnam.fr/rechercher-par-discipline/certificat-de-specialisation-intelligence-artificielle-1176377.kjsp) at CNAM